carloscastillom/Web-Development/README.md

 ## Node.js

-Try to connect the api for yahoofinance. is it even possible? check the different things
+Try to connect the api for yahoofinance. is it even possible? check the different thing. it seems its only posible with python. python and Javascript?

 Click on the